Quick Answer

 Step 2: Notice to the Other Parent

 You cannot change a child’s name behind the mother’s back.
 Due process requires that she be officially notified (served) of the petition.
 She has the right to appear in court and object.
-If she agrees, she can sign a consent form, making the process much faster.
+If she agrees, she can sign a consent form.
+That makes the process much faster.

 Step 3: Publication

-Oklahoma law generally requires that notice of the name change hearing be published in a local newspaper.
+Oklahoma law generally requires published notice of the name change hearing in a local newspaper.
 This serves as a public record.

 Step 4: The Hearing